C4 Logo Return to main site

 Executive Summary

-We are optimistic that Australia can address the ongoing challenges identified in this report by effectively implementing the national strategy for the elimination of cervical cancer as a public health problem, noting its important emphasis on improving data quality and completeness and focus on equity.
+We are optimistic that Australia can address the ongoing challenges identified in this report by effectively implementing the national strategy for the elimination of cervical cancer as a public health problem, noting its important emphasis on improving data quality and completeness, and focus on equity.

 Below is a table showcasing Australia's progress towards the elimination of cervical cancer against WHO targets.